IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- Get into a fight - call her here alone and I'll let you go
 	- ==what is Toby thinking or feeling as this happens?
 	- Rolls up his sleeves, exposing manacled wrists, connected to a chain.
 One end of the chain goes to his pocket watch in his hand.
 The other end he draws outwards from his duster, the links clinking as they move.
 He swings it with a slow, indolent menace, and you see that at that other end is an ornate, curlicued metal point - the sharpened hand of an enormous clock.
-	- Timed explosion can blow out the stairs - it's a fifty foot drop to the bottom
+	- Timed explosion can blow out the stairs - it's a 30 foot drop to the bottom
 	- anything to prevent him running away?
 - Clockwork can backflip out a window once it goes bad for him